Sephie2/misc/math - overview and books.md

 ### 14. Functional Analysis
 *Functional Analysis is the branch of mathematics that studies vector spaces of functions and emphasizes concepts like convergence, continuity, and linear operators.*

+- "Introductory Functional Analysis with Application" by Kreyszig

 - **Normed Spaces and Banach Spaces:** Study of complete metric spaces.
-	- "Functional Analysis" by Walter Rudin
+	- "Functional Analysis" by Walter Rudin (careful, it's a Rudin)

 - **Hilbert Spaces:** Study of inner product spaces with complete orthonormal bases.
 	- "Hilbert Space Methods in Partial Differential Equations" by Ralph E. Showalter